RushuiGuan/framework/config/docs/the-comparison.md

 	}
 }
 ```
-In the case above, both secmaster and pricemaster dll have their own config requirements but they also shared common endpoints and connection strings.
+In the case above, both secmaster and pricemaster library have their own config requirements but they also shared common endpoints and connection strings.
 This can be done with `Albatross.Config`:
 ```csharp
 public class SecMasterConfig : ConfigBase {
 	public SecMasterConfig(IConfiguration configuration) {